johnnyoshika/llm-notebooks/README.md

 3. Install packages from requirements.txt: `pip install -r requirements.txt`
 4. Copy `.env.example` to `.env` and populate variables

+### Vertex AI

+1. Enable `Vertex AI API` in Google Cloud Console
+2. Create a service account with `Vertex AI User` role
+3. Download service account key and save as `service-account.json` in root of this project

 ## Run

 Run Jupyter Notebook in VS Code using virtualenv, be sure to select the right Python Interpreter and Notebook Kernel.
 In Windows, select env\Scripts\python.exe